And so it comes,

 She moves on, reciting some deep creole garbage.

-Sometimes I think there is a calabash with my name
+Sometimes I think there is a calabash with a loc of my hair

-and a sea turtle and some black yams in it under the bed,
+and a hollowed sea turtle and some black yams in it under the bed,

 she makes good on her threats every now and again.